Shnayderhust/SMS-Project/reactSms/src/assets/Layerout/Courses/CourseMain/course.md

+# COURSE PAGE DESIGN

-## Designing a comprehensive and engaging Course Page for a Student Management System involves considering various functionalities that can enhance the learning experience.
+ Designing a comprehensive and engaging Course Page for a Student Management System involves considering various functionalities that can enhance the learning experience.
 Here are several functions you might want to include:

 Course Overview: